DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/DXAv2-TestVersion/README.md

 DXA<sup>2</sup> is a standalone application constructed using Python 3.7.
 No other software is required to use the DXA<sup>2</sup>.
 The process to download and initialize the DXA<sup>2</sup> can also be viewed using the [Tutorial Video 2: How to navigate the GitHub site and download the DXA2 application to your computer.](https://www.youtube.com/watch?v=gm8bCx51Q68).

-On the [main webpage](https://github.com/DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/tree/master/DXAv2-TestVersion) click on the *DXA<sup>2</sup>\_DOWNLOAD\_ME\_V2.exe* file in the first box and then click the "Download" button near the middle of the screen in the gray box.
+On the [main webpage](#Content) click on the *DXA<sup>2</sup>\_DOWNLOAD\_ME\_V2_1.exe* file in the first box and then click the "Download" button near the middle of the screen in the gray box.
 Once the DXA<sup>2</sup> has finished downloading, you will find the application in your "Downloads" folder.
 The DXA<sup>2</sup> can be moved to another location on your computer or hard drive by dragging and dropping (or by using the cut and paste functions).
 If you have issues, please review the [Troubleshooting/FAQ’s](#TroubleshootingFAQs) at the end of these instructions.

 ###### <p dir='rtl' align='right'>[Back to Top](#Content)</p>